Uwe Boll: Reception and reputation

 As of September 2023, House of the Dead (for which VideoHound's "Golden Movie Retriever" described Boll as a "cinematic train wreck") and Alone in the Dark appear on IMDb's "Bottom 100" film list, with House of the Dead sitting at 7th and Alone in the Dark at 13th as of 2025.
 In a review of Alone in the Dark, Rob Vaux states that the movie makes other "bad" movie directors feel better in comparison: "'It's okay,' they'll tell themselves, 'I didn't make Alone in the Dark.'"
-Another reviewer wrote that Alone in the Dark was "so poorly built, so horribly acted and so sloppily stitched together that it's not even at the straight-to-DVD level."
-One critic has dubbed him the "Jonas Brothers of movie directors".
+Another reviewer wrote that Alone in the Dark was "so poorly built, so horribly acted and so sloppily stitched together that it's not even at the straight-to-DVD level".

 After Boll was linked to a potential film adaptation of the Metal Gear franchise, series creator Hideo Kojima responded, "Absolutely not!
 I don't know why Uwe Boll is even talking about this kind of thing.
 We've never talked to him.
 It's impossible that we'd ever do a movie with him."
 Boll also made a bid to direct an adaptation of the Warcraft video game series, but was turned away by the owners of the franchise, Blizzard Entertainment, who said: "We will not sell the movie rights, not to you…especially not to you."
 Boll commented: "Because it's such a big online game success, maybe a bad movie would destroy that ongoing income, what the company has with it."

 Blair Erickson, a writer of a treatment for Alone in the Dark, has written a critical account of his experience working with Boll, in which Erickson alleges that Boll stole ideas from prior movies and wanted to add elements to the story that were not true to the tone of the source material.
-Boll chose not to use Erickson's script, citing reasons such as it having "not enough car chases."
+Boll chose not to use Erickson's script, citing reasons such as it having "not enough car chases".

 Boll has blamed the poor theatrical performance of his early video game adaptations on his distribution company, Romar, and has filed a lawsuit against them.
 Boll's films prior to the release of House of the Dead were more positively received.
 The New York Times, for instance, gave Blackwoods a positive review, although most reactions to the film have been negative.

-Boll received a rare "Worst Career Achievement" award at the 29th Golden Raspberry Awards on 21 February 2009 for In the Name of the King, 1968 Tunnel Rats, and Postal.
+Boll received a rare "Worst Career Achievement" award at the 29th Golden Raspberry Awards on 21 February 2009 for In the Name of the King, Tunnel Rats, and Postal.
 He has been nominated for Razzies three times in total.

 In September 2010, Darfur won the New York International Independent Film and Video Festival prize for the best international film.